jonas208/GradValley.jl/README.md

 The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/ <br>
 Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/tutorials_and_examples/) can be also found there.

-#### Note: This software package is in an early stage of development and is therefore still a beta version.
+#### Note: This software package and its documentation are in an early stage of development and are therefore still a beta version.

 # Installation
 Use Julias's package manager in the REPL: